Black3942/taxi-service/README.md

 - Create a new driver (user) with the "Register" button (the user is the driver).
 - Login the driver.
 When invalid login or password we get an "Error" message on our web page.
 - Show all drivers and drivers info.
 Here we can delete the driver from DB.
 When deleting driver - the driver is unassigning from all cars.
 - Show all cars and cars info.
-Here we can delete the car from DB (soft delete).
+Here we can delete the car from DB (using soft delete).
 When deleting the car - all drivers are unssigning from this car.
 - Show all manufacturers and manufacturers info.
 Here we can delete the manufacturer from DB.
 - Add a new driver (same form like in "Register" button).
 - Add a new car.
 Also, here we see a list of all cars for convenience.